Vicky Leandros: Musical career

-Recent career

 The next album Zeitlos in 2010 returned to the idea born in 2008 of recording a collection of French songs and World hits in the German language.
-In 2011, she re-recorded her hit "L'amour est bleu" as "C'est Bleu" for the Scooter album The Big Mash Up.
+In 2011, she re-recorded her hit L'amour est Bleu as C'est Bleu for the Scooter album The Big Mash Up.
 The unusual collaboration was named a highlight of the record and was released as a single on 2 December 2011.
-A new studio album with the title “Ich weiss, dass ich nichts weiss” was released on the Ariola (Sony) label in 2015.
+A new studio album with the title Ich Weiss, Dass Ich Nichts Weiss was released on the Ariola label in 2015.
 The majority of the tracks contained were co-composed (music and lyrics) by Leandros.
 The themes of the songs are based to some extent on personal life experiences of the singer.

-Leandros retired from touring in 2024.
+In 2024, Leandros retired from touring.
+On 24 November 2025, she was awarded the Bavarian Order of Merit from the Prime Minister of Bavaria Markus Soder, for her services to the arts and for her humanitarian work.
+She appeared in the first semi- final of the Eurovision Song Contest of 2026 in Vienna and sang, “L’amour est bleu”, the Eurovision song of 1967, that launched her worldwide career.

 Personal life

 From 1982 to 1986, Leandros was married to Greek entrepreneur Ivan Zissiadis, the father of her son, Leandros Zissiadis (born 6 June 1980).
-She married Enno von Ruffin, son of Freiherr Franz von Ruffin in May 1986.
+She married Baron Enno von Ruffin, son of Freiherr(Baron) Franz von Ruffin in May 1986.
 Enno von Ruffin has owned and managed his country estate, Gut Basthorst, since 1982.
 In 2005, Leandros and von Ruffin separated after 19 years of marriage.
 They have two daughters: Maximiliane von Ruffin ("Milana"; born 31 January 1985) and Alessandra von Ruffin ("Sandra"; born 2 December 1986).